Dresden-Friedrichstadt station: Freight traffic

 The main part of the yard is a one-sided marshalling yard with 34 tracks.
 Until the decommissioning of the hump, it was used for the division and assembly of trains in wagonload freight.
 Its highest point is slightly west of signal box 9.
 Shunting locomotives pushed the trains with decoupled wagons onto the track over the hump from which they rolled off and were routed by the setting of points to a target track.

 A modern freight village lies immediately south of the station area on Potthoffstraße.
 The transhipment yard for combined transport has two entry and exit tracks, four loading tracks with adjoining storage areas and two gantry cranes.
 The transhipment yard can handle a maximum of 90,000 containers or swap bodies annually.

 Passenger traffic

 A small part of the station is used for passenger operations.
-This is served by a local transport service, the RB31 from Dresden Hbf to Elsterwerda via Coswig and Großenhain, but it is not served by the Dresden S-Bahn.
+This is served by a local transport service, the RB 31 from Dresden Hbf to Elsterwerda via Coswig and Großenhain, but it is not served by the Dresden S-Bahn.
 There are few possibilities for transferring to/from public transport services operated by the Dresdner Verkehrsbetriebe, the public transport company.
 North of the station, the Waltherstraße stop is served by bus route 94, which runs between Postplatz and Niederwartha, and by tram line 1 from Leutewitz to Prohlis.
 The Semmelweisstraße stop on tram line 2 from Gorbitz to Kleinzschachwitz lies south of the station.